UFC 175: Weidman vs Machida: Predictions & Analysis

 A few statistical edges stand out.
 Roop throws significantly more leather — a 3.7 sig. strike per minute gap.
 Roop is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Font has tighter striking defense, making opponents miss more often.

-**The Pick: George Roop over Rob Font.** This is essentially a pick'em.
-The model nudges toward Roop at 52%, but there's almost nothing separating these two.
+The Pick: Rob Font over George Roop.
+This is essentially a pick'em.
+The model nudges toward Font at 52%, but there's almost nothing separating these two.

 Luke Zachrich vs Guilherme Vasconcelos